ShehanAhangamage/angular-material-theme-switcher-example/README.md

 # Angular Material Theme Switcher

-This library will help to your project to use multiple themes and easily switch between them.
+This library will help you to use multiple themes and easily switch between them in your project.

 ## Requirement